Top 5 Remote Virtual Assistant Jobs

 You need to exchange your time for money now, and you’re looking for remote services you can start offering ASAP.

-Over time, I’ve been able to see the top services virtual assistants can offer FAST, and I want to share them with you today.
+Over time, I’ve been able to see the top remote virtual assistant jobs you can offer FAST, and I want to share them with you today.

-Here are the TOP five jobs that you can start doing TODAY as a Virtual Assistant:
+Here are the top five remote virtual assistant jobs that you can start doing today:

 1. Data Entry